Graylog2/documentation/pages/reporting/setup.rst

 ----------------------
 Default value: ``false``.

-For security reasons, report generation will not run as root user.
-You can force it to do so by setting this option to ``true``.
+For security reasons, report generation will run in a sandbox and not as root user.
+There are two cases where you may consider enabling this option:

+- Environments where you want or must use the root user to run reporting generation.
+- Environments that provide limited kernel capabilities, like a docker container.

 report_generation_timeout_seconds
 ---------------------------------
 Default value: ``180``.

 Time in seconds to wait for a report to load in the background.
 You may need to increase this value if your reports are doing expensive queries or your ES cluster is a bit slow.